When was this photo taken?

 Does ChronoVerify detect deepfakes?

 No. ChronoVerify is provenance-first, not a deepfake classifier.
 It verifies capture-time and provenance integrity and flags possible editing for human review.
-Results are investigative triage, not proof.

 How much does ChronoVerify cost?

 The public web verifier is free and unlimited.
-The API has a free tier of 100 verifications per month, pay as you go at $0.005 per image, and flat monthly plans: Business at $99 for 50,000 and Scale at $299 for 200,000.
+The API has a free tier of 100 verifications per month, pay as you go at $0.003 per image, and one flat monthly plan: Scale at $299 for 200,000 verifications, with signed timestamped reports included in the quota.
+Signed PDF audit reports are $2.00 each on a funded API key, and a one-time signed report for a single photo is $49, bought at the verdict screen of the free verifier with no account.

 Can I use ChronoVerify through an API?